altmane01/Coursera-Getting-and-Cleaning-Data/README.md

     Step 4: Appropriately labels the data set with descriptive variable names.
     Step 5: From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-You will be required to submit: 1) a tidy data set as described below, 2) a link to a Github repository with your script for performing the analysis, and 3) a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data called CodeBook.md.
+The student submited: 1) a tidy data set as described above, 2) a link to a Github repository with student's script for performing the analysis, and 3) a code book that describes the variables, the data, and any transformations or work that the student performed to clean up the data called CodeBook.md.

-You should also include a README.md in the repo with your scripts.
+The student also included a README.md in the repo with the scripts.
 This repo explains how all of the scripts work and how they are connected.